-Fox Wire Farm Alpacas is excited to announce that we are launching a series of fun-filled and informative classes, workshops, and activities for kids, teenagers, and adults!
-We are currently in the planning phase, and as classes are developed and scheduled, they will be posted here on our website and on our Facebook and Instagram pages, so please check back frequently.
+Fox Wire Farm Alpacas offers a variety of fun-filled and informative classes, workshops, and activities for kids, teenagers, and adults!
+We will be posting classes and taking registrations as they are developed and scheduled throughout the year.
+They will be posted here and announced on our Facebook and Instagram pages, so please check back frequently.

 Our classes and workshops run the gamut from a variety of arts & crafts topics to hands-on, day-on-the farm working sessions with the various animals, including our wonderful alpacas!
 Our offerings are organized by age group, and class length varies.
 All materials are included in the cost of registration.